sporeprotocol/spore-sdk/docs/recipes/capacity-margin.md

 });
 ```

+Note that only spores/clusters with capacity margin can be used to pay fees.
+If the sender tries to transfer a spore/cluster with no margin in its capacity,
+the sender has to collect additional cells to pay for the fee.

 ### When transferring spores/clusters

 By default, the spore-sdk will use capacity margin to pay fee when transferring a spore/cluster.
 As an example, the sender doesn't have to configure anything when transferring a spore: